performancetestinginterface/pti-spec/apis/performance-test/v1alpha1/performance-test.md

 ```

 #### PerformanceTest
-This resource is used to describe a perofrmance test.
+This resource is used to describe a performance test.
 It is a simple test configuration that allows the performance testing provider to define configure the full deployment spec with standard testing paramters.

 ```yaml
 apiVersion: specs.pti-spec.io